inmanturbo/tandem/README.md

 php artisan tandem teams Inmanturbo Teams --init --install
 ```

-The above example Will create a directory called mod and install a laravel app into a folder called teams inside of it, renaming the App and Database namespaces to `Inmanturbo\Teams` and `Inmanturbo\Teams\Database`, respectively.
+The above example will create a directory called mod and install a laravel app into a folder called teams inside of it, renaming the App and Database namespaces to `Inmanturbo\Teams` and `Inmanturbo\Teams\Database`, respectively.

 Also will update composer.json to reflect namespace, and add `Inmanturbo\Teams\Providers\AppServiceProvider` to the `extras.laravel.providers` array.